Michael Fish: Other television appearances

 Fish appeared on dozens of other television programmes, ranging from scientific broadcasts to comedy shows and quizzes.
 He was on BBC2's game show Identity on 3 September 2007 as a TV weather forecaster.
 On 14 October 2007, he appeared on Radio 4's Sunday news review Broadcasting House as a guest newspaper reviewer and delivered the weather forecast at the end of the programme.

 To commemorate the 20th anniversary of the Great Storm, Fish returned to deliver the weather forecast on the BBC's One O'Clock and Six O'Clock news on 15 October 2007.

-Fish mentioned briefly on Big Brother's Bit on the Side on 16 August 2018 as the series Celebrity Big Brother 22 is named Eye of the Storm.
-On 18 July 2022, Fish appeared live in the studio on BBC2s Newsnight for a discussion about the heatwave implications with Presenter Kirsty Wark.
+On 18 July 2022, Fish appeared live in the studio on BBC2's Newsnight for a discussion about the heatwave implications with presenter Kirsty Wark.
 Fish repeated he had been advocating more use of Nuclear Energy since the 1970s and hadn't changed his view.

-St Jude storm

-The St Jude storm, also known as Storm Christian, was a severe European wind storm that struck north western Europe on 27 October 2013.
-Michael Fish was widely quoted, this time telling the public that people should delay going into work if hurricane-force winds hit their area.